LordAshes/TaleSpire-ExtraAssetsRegistrationPlugin/README.md

 This mode is used if you don't want Extra Assets Registration plugin to look for assets on start-up.
 It will only register assets which it had previous found.
 In this mode, the user needs to manually tell Extra Assets Registration plugin to look for new assets by using the keyboard shortcut (default RCTRL+A for assets).
-Currently, doing this requires a restart of TS in order for the new found assets to be available.
-So the steps are:

-1. Start TS
-2. Trigger the Manual Seek.
-Wait for it to complete.
-3. Restart TS

-This mode does not need any manual interaction to use the collected assets.
-Only requesting the plugin to update the list of assets required the above manual interaction.

 ### Grouping Mode: Custom (Default Grouping)